dsambrano/good_coding_practices/_posts/python/2022-10-03-virtual-environments.md

 ### Anaconda

-For beginners and data scientist, I would say [anaconda environments][condaenv] are the easiest to use.
+For beginners and data scientist, I would say [anaconda environments][condaenv] are the easiest to use because they also allow you to specify a python version.
 So I would recommend using those, and switching to one of the others if the project needs it or you learn the basics because conda environments can take a lot of space and are quite heavy.

-After installing (you can use your favorite [package manager][packagemanager], e.g., homebrew `brew install --cask anaconda` or download from the [website][anaconda]).
+After installing (with a [package manager][packagemanager], e.g., homebrew `brew install --cask anaconda` or download it from the [website][anaconda]).
 You can create a [`conda env`][condaenv] with the following command:

 ```bash